chrisbrasington/discord-game-turn-bot/README.md

 The game progresses as follows:

-1. Players are added to the game using the `/add` command, followed by a list of player names separated by commas.
-The player list is saved to a file, and the updated list is printed.
+1. The game is started using the `/begin` command, which shuffles the player list and prints the first player.

-2. The game is started using the `/begin` command, which shuffles the player list and prints the first player.
+2. The current player will simply post an image to the channel and the ai-telephone-bot will auto-detect the players turn.
+Only one image is required but players are encouraged to put in the prompt with spoiler tags and post a spoiler tagged 2nd image of all images returned from the ai-generation.

-3. If the current player is the last player in the list, a message is sent indicating that the game has ended.
+3. When the current player is the last player in the list, a message is sent indicating that the game has ended.

 ## Commands
 ## Commands